 It does, in fact sustain life by performing the following important functions:

-- Transportation of nutrients (glucose, amino acids, minerals, vitamins)
+- The transportation of nutrients (glucose, amino acids, minerals, vitamins)

 - Transportation of gas, in particular oxygen and carbon dioxide

-- Transportation of wastes towards the liver and kidney
+- The transportation of wastes towards the liver and kidney

 - Transportation of hormones